Becky McDonald: Critical response

-Ruth Deller of entertainment website Lowculture often praises Becky in her monthly columns featuring popular and unpopular soap opera characters.
-Of Becky she states: "Every scene she's in sparkles and she's been a very welcome presence in the Street this past year or so.
+Ruth Deller of entertainment website Lowculture often praised Becky in her monthly columns featuring popular and unpopular soap opera characters.
+Of Becky she stated: "Every scene she's in sparkles and she's been a very welcome presence in the Street this past year or so.
 Long may Queen Becky reign."
-Deller has also praised her friendship with Claire branding it as good direction for the characters, stating: "Claire has made the very smart move of becoming mates with HRH Queen Becky recently.
+Deller also praised her friendship with Claire, branding it as good direction for the characters: "Claire has made the very smart move of becoming mates with HRH Queen Becky recently.
 This can only be a good thing, as everything Becky touches turns to gold."
-Francine Cohen of the Daily Mirror commented on Becky's storylines stating: "Becky’s plots have ranged from drug busts to drunken rampages, but the most poignant yet has been her recent pregnancy, miscarriage and subsequent infertility."
-Channel 5's soap opera reporting website Holy Soap recall Becky's most memorable moment as being her failed wedding attempt and joked: "She might not remember her first wedding day but we all do!"
+Francine Cohen of the Daily Mirror commented on Becky's storylines, stating: "Becky's plots have ranged from drug busts to drunken rampages, but the most poignant yet has been her recent pregnancy, miscarriage and subsequent infertility."
+Channel 5's soap opera reporting website Holy Soap recall Becky's most memorable moment as being her failed wedding attempt, and joked: "She might not remember her first wedding day but we all do!"

 The storyline which featured the character's old nemesis DC Hooch drew criticism of Becky's excessive littering of her cigarette butts.
-Environmental agencies 'Keep Britain Tidy' and 'CleanupUK' commented: "It is disappointing that Coronation Street chooses to allow one of its characters to throw a butt on the floor and suggest that it is okay to treat our streets like a giant ashtray.
+Environmental agencies Keep Britain Tidy and CleanupUK commented: "It is disappointing that Coronation Street chooses to allow one of its characters to throw a butt on the floor and suggest that it is okay to treat our streets like a giant ashtray.
 We understand the writers are concerned with realism but Becky is a role model to many viewers.
 We all have a responsibility to keep our local area clean and we would hope that producers of programmes such as Coronation Street would support our call to encourage the public to keep our country tidy."

-A spokesperson for the show defended Becky's actions, stating they were portraying the character's high levels of stress realistically.
+A spokesperson for the show defended Becky's actions, stating that they were portraying the character's high levels of stress realistically.
 Inside Soap readers voted in a poll to find out which character would be missed the most after they depart.
-Becky won with sixty percent of the vote, whilst up against Eve Jenson (Emmerdale) and Ronnie Mitchell (EastEnders).
-Julie Richardson writing for Orange U.K. said she "loved a good TV scrap" and the serial had "a corker" with Becky and Kylie's fight which took place in 2011.
-Jim Shelley of the Daily Mirror praised Becky's feud with Tracy, explaining it was a "perfectly poised, barbed battle".
-Though he said it was ruined by Kylie's return.
+Becky won with sixty per cent of the vote, up against Eve Jenson (Emmerdale) and Ronnie Mitchell (EastEnders).
+Julie Richardson, writing for Orange U.K., said she "loved a good TV scrap" and the serial had "a corker" with Becky and Kylie's fight, which took place in 2011.
+Jim Shelley of the Daily Mirror praised Becky's feud with Tracy, explaining it was a "perfectly poised, barbed battle", though he said it was ruined by Kylie's return.